orlagh-sweeney/the-big-review/README.md

 - [Fontpair](https://www.fontpair.co/): this was used to find fonts that compliment each other.
 - [Google Fonts](https://fonts.google.com/): this was used to import fonts into the website.
 - [Coolers](https://coolors.co/): this was used to create a colour pallete for the website.
-- [Pexels](https://www.pexels.com/): this was used to find the hero image and placeholder image for the project.
+- [Pexels](https://www.pexels.com/): this was used to find the hero image and movie poster placeholder image for the project.
 - [Django](https://www.djangoproject.com/): this was the MVC web framework used.
 - [Bootstrap 5](https://getbootstrap.com/): this was the CSS framework used to make the site responsive.
 - [Cloudinary](https://cloudinary.com/): this was used to store static and media files.